shengyanli1982/gs/README.md

 # Quick Start

-`GS` is very simple, less code and easy to use.
-Just create `TerminateSignal` instances, register the resources which want to be closed when the service is terminated, and use `WaitingForGracefulShutdown` method to wait for the `TerminateSignal` instances to shutdown gracefully.
+`GS` is a lightweight and user-friendly library for graceful shutdown in Go.
+With `TerminateSignal` instances, you can easily register resources to be closed when the service is terminated.
+Use the `WaitingForGracefulShutdown` method to wait for the `TerminateSignal` instances to gracefully shutdown.

 ### Methods

 **Create**

--   `NewTerminateSignal` : Create a new `TerminateSignal` instance
+-   `NewTerminateSignal`: Create a new `TerminateSignal` instance
--   `NewDefaultTerminateSignal` : Create a new `TerminateSignal` instance with default signals
+-   `NewDefaultTerminateSignal`: Create a new `TerminateSignal` instance with default signals
--   `NewTerminateSignalWithContext` : Create a new `TerminateSignal` instance with context
+-   `NewTerminateSignalWithContext`: Create a new `TerminateSignal` instance with context

 > [!TIP]
-> The `InfinityTerminateTimeout` value is used to set the timeout signal to infinity.
-It means that the `TerminateSignal` instance will not be closed until `Close` method is called and the resources registered in the `TerminateSignal` instance are closed.
+> The `InfinityTerminateTimeout` value sets the timeout signal to infinity.
+This means that the `TerminateSignal` instance will not be closed until the `Close` method is called and the resources registered in the `TerminateSignal` instance are closed.

 **TerminateSignal**

--   `RegisterCancelCallback` : Register the resources which want to be closed when the service is terminated
+-   `RegisterCancelCallback`: Register resources to be closed when the service is terminated
--   `GetStopContext` : Get the context of the `TerminateSignal` instance
+-   `GetStopContext`: Get the context of the `TerminateSignal` instance
--   `Close` : Close the `TerminateSignal` instance
+-   `Close`: Close the `TerminateSignal` instance

 **Waiting**

--   `WaitingForGracefulShutdown` : Use this method to wait for all `TerminateSignal` instances to shutdown gracefully
+-   `WaitingForGracefulShutdown`: Use this method to wait for all `TerminateSignal` instances to gracefully shutdown

 ### Example